xsnpdngv/GTest4C/README.md

 In this document the following topics and areas are covered:

-- Write clear and maintainable tests for C code using GoogleTest.
+- Writing clear and maintainable tests for C code using GoogleTest.
-- Use assertions to express expected behavior.
+- Using assertions to express expected behavior.
-- Apply fixtures to share setup and teardown logic across multiple tests.
+- Applying fixtures to share setup and teardown logic across multiple tests.
-- Create parameterized tests to cover multiple input combinations efficiently.
+- Creating parameterized tests to cover multiple input combinations efficiently.
-- Mock dependencies to test modules in isolation.
+- Mocking dependencies to test modules in isolation.
-- Use death tests to detect crashes, aborts, and segmentation faults safely.
+- Using death tests to detect crashes, aborts, and segmentation faults safely.
-- Integrate tests into CI/CD pipelines with JSON output for automated reporting.
+- Integrating tests into CI/CD pipelines with JSON output for automated reporting.
+- Submitting test, coverage and memory-check results into open source dashboard

 This article walks step-by-step through practical examples and provides a ready-to-play project structure.